pl4gue/no-trouble.nvim/README.md

 ## Motivation

-My hate for the [trouble](https://github.com/folke/trouble.nvim) window opening everytime I jumped diagnostics, and the lack of a way to automatically closing it without getting a bunch of errors on my face.
-Also the fact that no other plugin seems to be able to jump workspace diagnostics, only document ones.
+My hate for the [trouble.nvim](https://github.com/folke/trouble.nvim) window opening everytime I jump between diagnostics, and the lack of a way to automatically closing it without getting a bunch of errors on my face.
+Also the fact that no other plugin seems to be able to jump between workspace diagnostics, only between the document's.

 ## Installation